 Requirement: data must be collected for every haul when present.

 When Presence, interaction with fishing gear is taken into account if whales are diving close to the lines or directly observed with fish in their mouths.

 Estimated Time of Arrival (ETA)

-This information is used to assess the distance at which whales detect the ship in different places and can give information on natural foraging areas.
-It can also help assessing the impact of depredation on a line, if whales are present but only during a tenth of hauling time the impact is expected to be less important.

 For every haul and for each species: